-Estimate: Updated for 2015-16 academic year.
-Current tuition rates for all categories of students (and descriptions of residency requirements for certain tuition categories, example out-of-state tuition) can be found in the Amarillo College Catalog online at http://catalog.actx.edu/content.php?catoid=14&navoid=606
+Estimate: Updated for 2017-18 academic year.
+Current tuition rates for all categories of students (and descriptions of residency requirements for certain tuition categories, example out-of-state tuition) can be found in the Amarillo College Catalog online at http://catalog.actx.edu/content.php?catoid=16&navoid=709 For exact tuition/fee schedule ,once in the web site, click on "Tuition and Basic Fees" link.

 When calculating your tuition rates, you will need to take into account which "tier" applies to you--whether or not you are a resident of the Amarillo Junior College District (basically, a resident within the Amarillo city limits), "out of district" (within Texas, but outside of city limits), or out of state.
-Costs do not reflect computer hardware/software or annual TB test/flu shot
+Costs listed below do not reflect computer hardware/software, annual TB test/flu shot, CPR certification, background check/drug screening (if required), and printing costs (printing documents).
+Textbook costs are estimated (as costs may vary significantly from institution to institution and online)

 IMPORTANT: In the estimation of full-length program costs below, semester credit hours INCLUDE ALL General Education and Related Courses.
-Your actual cost may be significantly less than this, as many applicants have completed many if not all general education classes prior to acceptance into the program.
-Additionally, if you are enrolling in the 16 month program your costs will be even lower.
+Your actual cost may be meaningfully less than this, as many applicants have completed many, if not all, general education classes prior to acceptance into the program.

-Summer First Year tuition and fees (12 semester hours) \$1005.00

-general education only textbooks \$440.00

-before formal program acceptance

-SEMESTER TOTAL \$1445.00

-this semester is general education only, and will likely not factor into student costs as applicants have completed most if not
+Summer First Year tuition and fees (15 semester hours) \$1,335.00 general education only before formal program acceptance textbooks \$550.00 SEMESTER TOTAL \$1885.00 this semester is general education only, and will likely not factor into student costs as applicants have completed at least 5 of General Education courses prior to starting formal ra adiation therapy major coursework in the Fall seme ester.